Skip to content

 If your magnesium levels are normal – The average daily supplementation of elemental magnesium is roughly 400-600 mg daily.

-Women who are pregnant – May want to stick to a maximum of 600mg elemental magnesium to be on the safer side.
+Women who are pregnant – May want to stick to a maximum of 600mg of elemental magnesium to be on the safer side.

 The Takeaway